-There are many gadgets available to help people with sight loss with everyday tasks.
+There are many gadgets available to help people with sight loss carry out their everyday tasks.

 A low vision assessment will help you to select the most suitable magnifiers and train you to use them.
 You may need different magnifiers for different activities.

 Download Low Vision Aids for details of different types of magnifiers.

 Reading and writing

 Large print and audio

 Publications and products in large print or audio format can enable you to continue reading.
 Audio and large print books are stocked by most public libraries and many have services for people with sight loss.
-Calibre, a charity which loans audio books, and most retailers can order titles in large print or audio upon request.
-If you are buying online, add the words ‘large print’ or ‘audio’ to the title or author to improve search results.
-Large print products which are available include watches, board games, playing cards, calendars, diaries, address books, big button telephones, calculators and tape measures.
+Calibre, a charity which loans audiobooks, and most retailers can order titles in large print or audio upon request.
+If you are buying online, add the words ‘large print’ or ‘audio’ to the title or author to improve the search results.
+The large print products that are available include watches, board games, playing cards, calendars, diaries, address books, big button telephones, calculators and tape measures.
 Large print crosswords, sudoku and word searches are available from organisations such as The Partially Sighted Society and the RNIB.
 You can also download and print enlarged puzzles.

 RNIB Talking Books has more than 20,000 professionally recorded Digital Accessible Information System (DAISY) audiobooks.
 The subscription includes a DAISY player.
 DAISY requires fewer discs than a CD and allows you to move easily around the text.
 National Talking Newspapers and Magazines also offers more than 200 bestselling publications in accessible audio formats.
 Local talking newspapers are available in many parts of the UK.